schilshetty/githandler/README.md

 ## Description

 Github Handler Application is a system which is used to fetch the github repositories of a particular user.
-We can also fetch the user profile by users github account name.
+I can also fetch the user profile by users github account name.

 ## What we want to achieve